-Source: Texans to start QB Watson, as expected
+Source: Texans turn to Watson, as expected

 According to ESPN Stats & Info, although 12 of Savage's 13 pass attempts did in fact touch a receiver's hands, Texans receivers had only one drop, because some of those passes were broken up by Jaguars defenders or hits.

-Watson, who tweaked his ankle in the game but was listed as a full participant Tuesday, led the Texans down the field on his first NFL drive, throwing a 4-yard scoring pass to DeAndre Hopkins for the Texans' only points of their opener.
+Watson, who tweaked his ankle in the game but was listed as a full participant at practice Tuesday, led the Texans down the field on his first NFL drive, throwing a 4-yard scoring pass to DeAndre Hopkins for the Texans' only points of their opener.

 Savage has been the Texans' starting quarterback since they traded Brock Osweiler in March, even after Houston moved up in the first round to draft Watson.